NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 reference dataset and they are the weights used in the weighted performance calculation.
 The impact of those weights is that data points less likely to be found in the chunk data contribute less to the performance result and vica versa.
-Hence the weighted perfomance calculation result on the reference dataset is the performance we estimate the chunk dataset will have once targets become vailable.
+Hence the weighted perfomance calculation result on the reference dataset is the performance we estimate the chunk dataset will have once targets become available.

 Implementation details